viragtripathi/cockroach-collections/scripts/python-loader/README.md

-# CockroachDB Data Loader
+# Database Data Loader

-This Python script is designed to load data into a CockroachDB database efficiently.
-It supports various file formats, compressed files, fake data generation, and can be configured to run on a schedule or watch for configuration changes.
-Additionally, the script can truncate the target table before loading data.
+This script is a powerful and flexible tool designed to load data into a variety of databases supported by SQLAlchemy, including CockroachDB, PostgreSQL, MySQL, Oracle, and more.
+It supports features such as:

+- **Loading data from CSV, TSV, JSON, and compressed files (`.gz`, `.tar.gz`)**
+- **Generating fake data using the Faker library**
+- **Loading multiple tables in parallel**
+- **Dynamic configuration via YAML files**
+- **Connection management using SQLAlchemy**
+- **Slack and email alerts for monitoring**
+- **Support for environment variables for sensitive information**
+- **Truncating target tables before data loading**
+- **Scheduling and watching config files for changes**

 ## Features

-- **Multi-threaded Data Loading:** Uses a thread pool to load data in parallel for improved performance.
-- **Support for Multiple File Formats:** Handles CSV, TSV, JSON, and compressed files (.gz, .tar.gz).
+- **Multi-table support**: Load multiple tables simultaneously using multithreading.
+- **Configurable via YAML**: Define tables, columns, and data sources in a YAML configuration file.
-- **Fake Data Generation:** Generates and loads fake data using the Faker library.
+- **Fake Data Generation**: Automatically generate fake data for testing purposes.
-- **Scheduling and Watching:** Can be scheduled to run at intervals or watch for configuration file changes.
-- **Truncate Target Table:** Optionally truncates the target table before loading new data.
-- **Logging and Alerting:** Provides detailed logging and can send alerts via Slack and email.
+- **Alerting**: Integration with Slack and email for real-time alerting.
+- **Scheduling**: Schedule data loads at regular intervals.
+- **Dynamic Connection**: Configure database connections using environment variables or directly in the YAML.

 ## Requirements